tientong98/OLearyVaidyaLab-UICL/Rest/Analysis/README.md

-Outputs from the Subject level analysis pipeline are outputs from AFNI 3dNetCorr.
+Inputs for the group analysis = Outputs from the Subject level analysis pipeline, which are are outputs from AFNI 3dNetCorr.

 * `01-CleanData.Rmd` Read and clean the data, only include 267 ROIs (out of the original 300) that all subjects have data for.
 Then, calculate 91 between (off diagonal) and within (on diagonal) correlations from the 13 networks (from the [extended power atlas](https://wustl.app.box.com/s/twpyb1pflj6vrlxgh3rohyqanxbdpelw), 13 actual network, 1 for the unassigned ROIs).
   * [Group average correlation matrix](https://github.com/tientong98/OLearyVaidyaLab-UICL/blob/master/Rest/Analysis/plot.pdf) - pretty comparable to [the orginial paper](https://doi.org/10.1016/j.neuroimage.2019.116290), except: